benpro95/ProOS/README.md

 ## Modular Linux Configurator

 This repo contains all the custom scripts and programs that I run on my Raspberry Pi's and Proxmox server.
 Each folder is a module that has the setup scripts to automatically configure a stock Pi running Raspbian.

-It is similar to Ansible as running the script sets up the Pi over the network and does not require attaching a keyboard and/or display.
+The script sets up the Pi over the network and does not require attaching a keyboard and/or display.

 ## Pi Projects: (photos of the projects are in each modules folder)